krunch3r76/gc__gvmi_hash/README.md

 # gc__gvmi_hash
 Summary: computes the hash of a gvmi image file

 The provided script (gc__gvmi_hash.py) solves the problem where a Requestor had published the vm (gvmi) image but the key has been forgotten, or the Requestor has become uncertain that a key in question corresponds to the image at hand.
+Further, it is not obvious which hashing algorithm is used in this process.

 --Note: to understand what problem this script solves, it is recommended the reader follow the Provider Flash Tutorial (Python) at https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development. --

-While the hash is simply the sha3_224 hash of the image, this hashing function is not ubiquitously available from shells at the time of this writing -- with that said, it is equivalent to invoking `openssl dgst -sha3-224 <gvmi-image>`.
-At any rate, the problem is solved here without any such runtime dependency or library/module external to the Python Standard Library + OpenSSL libraries.
+While the hash algorithm, as of this writing, is simply the sha3_224 hash of the image, this hashing function is not ubiquitously available from shells at the time of this writing -- with that said, it is equivalent to invoking `openssl dgst -sha3-224 <gvmi-image>`.
+At any rate, the problem is solved here without OpenSSL executables or any other such runtime dependency or library/module external to the Python Standard Library + OpenSSL libraries.

 Adapted from the source code in the Python package gvimkit-build, which is viewable in the tarbell via https://pypi.org/project/gvmkit-build/#files (file: repo.py, function: upload_image).